Lajule/scrummd/README.md

 Hand-craft your scrum board !

-Scrummd is a [Jekyll][1] skeleton to build a scrum board.
+Scrummd is a [Jekyll][1] skeleton to build a scrum boards.
 Create sprints and tickets with simple markdown files, generate the website and it's done !

 ```sh
 docker run --rm -v $PWD:/srv/jekyll jekyll/jekyll jekyll build